neutrinojs/neutrino/docs/customization.md

 ## Overriding Neutrino options

-Neutrino has a number of useful options for customizing its behavior, and these can be overriden by using an object at the `options` property:
+Neutrino has a number of useful options for customizing its behavior, and these can be overridden by using an object at the `options` property:

 ### `options.root`